 - Cost-control strategies, including:

-- Approaches toward reducing the cost of pharmaceuticals, medical supplies, and equipment; and
+- Approaches toward reducing the cost of pharmaceuticals, medical supplies, and equipment

 - The business model of the pharmaceutical industry, including research priorities, marketing strategies, and factors that lead to extravagant drug prices.